mdic/dh2023/03_15032023/installing_conda.md

 `pip install jupyterlab beautifulsoup4 lxml yt-dlp`

-Once installation is finished, write the following command:
+Once installation is finished, create a new directory (e.g. `dh2023`) inside of the folder `Downloads`, then from the terminal write:
+`cd Downloads/dh2023`

+Now write the following command and press Enter:
 `jupyter lab`

 ## Getting our data